smolting/m5-bitclock/README.md

 # M5-bitclock

-A teensy tiny **wireless bitcoin metrics ticker** that will lasts for days on battery
+A tiny **wireless bitcoin metrics ticker** that will last for days on battery

 ![m5-bitclock](docs/pictures/m5-bitclock.png)